Benefit of Starting at Community College

 Families that work with me know that I rave about the benefits of starting the college experience at a community college.
 Here are some of the tangible benefits:

 - You can get a more personal education in your freshman and sophomore courses.
-At a community college you will likely be in classes with under 30 students, instead of hundreds of students at many four-year universities.
+At a community college you will likely be in classes with under 30 students, instead of hundreds of students at many 4-year universities.

 The key to being successful at community college is to PLAN well.
 Determine if you want to live at (or near) home or if you’re up for going away.
-Research which certificates and associates degrees are offered at your local community college as well as others you are considering.
-Then, if your goal is to transfer to a four-year university, make sure that you take the right courses so that you complete an Associate Degree for Transfer (applicable if you plan to transfer to a CSU), a Transfer Admission Guarantee program (applicable if you plan to transfer to a UC), or the curriculum required by the school(s) you are targeting.
+Research which certificates and Associate’s degrees are offered at your local community college as well as others you are considering.
+Then, if your goal is to transfer to a 4-year university, make sure that you take the right courses so that you complete an Associate’s Degree for Transfer (applicable if you plan to transfer to a CSU), a Transfer Admission Guarantee program (applicable if you plan to transfer to a UC), or the curriculum required by the school(s) you are targeting.
 This can be done by researching their Articulation Agreements (courses that will transfer and meet their pre-requisites for admission).
 If you’re not sure where you’ll want to transfer later, your best bet is likely taking courses that meet the Intersegmental General Education Transfer Curriculum (IGETC).

 If you would like more information or guidance on transfer opportunities, please contact On My Way Consulting to set up an appointment with me.

 - High School Science Course Recommendations February 28, 2024